ansible/workshops/exercises/ansible_network/1-explore/README.md

 In the above output every `[ ]` defines a group.
 For example `[dc1]` is a group that contains the hosts `rtr1` and `rtr3`.
 Groups can also be _nested_.
 The group `[routers]` is a parent group to the group `[cisco]`

-> Note:
->
-> Parent groups are declared using the `children` directive.
+Parent groups are declared using the `children` directive.
 Having nested groups allows the flexibility of assigining more specific values to variables.

 We can associate variables to groups and hosts.